softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 Reach 80% line coverage on your `ServerFacade` class.
 If you are unsure where to start, consider writing a positive and a negative test case for each public method.

-Your tests must be located in the file `client/src/test/java/client/ServerFacadeTests.java`, provided in the starter code.
+Your tests must be located in `client/src/test/java/client/ServerFacadeTests.java`.

 > [!TIP]
 >